Oluwaseun241/Note/README.md

 python main.py update-note <id-of-note> "new note content"
 ```

-## Note
+## API details

-note content should be in json format
+Note content should be in json format
 ```
 {"content": content}
 ```